GustavEikaas/easy-dotnet.nvim/gettingstarted.md

 ## Installing neovim plugin manager

-first we need to create the folder to the config file (we use powershell).
+first we need to create the folder for the config file (we use powershell).
 Then we start neovim to configure

 ```
 >